This is Part VI – Responsiveness to the changing Environment of a revised six-part series on the internal audit value chain (IAVC).

 Note: Identifying, prioritizing, and mitigating risks (including emerging risks and threats, and the pace of rapidly evolving risks) belongs to the risk owner—management.
 In the process of adding value by helping management solve problems, they recognize as vital; internal audit can provide support without compromising its independence.

-Eight Steps to Improve Responsiveness to the Changing Business EnvironmentThere are eight primary steps internal audit teams can apply throughout an organization in collaboration with management and stakeholders to accomplish the following: improve the ability to anticipate; react and adapt to threats; meet customer needs and expectations; address regulatory and compliance issues; and mitigate rapidly evolving business risks while utilizing the right technologies.
+Eight Steps to Improve Responsiveness to the Changing Business EnvironmentThere are eight primary steps internal audit teams can apply throughout an organization in collaboration with management and stakeholders to accomplish the following: improve the ability to anticipate; react and adapt to threats and opportunities; meet customer needs and expectations; address regulatory and compliance issues; and mitigate rapidly evolving business risks while utilizing the right technologies.
 They include:

 1) Staffing flexibility with the use of Subject Matter Expertise (SMEs) as needed: Demonstrating adequate internal audit capabilities to management comes down to consistently solving problems and providing support to mitigate risks they see as important.
 Balance internal audit vs. management’s priorities and perspectives.
 By assigning auditors with the right blend of functional and technical skills, industry, and consulting experience to perform reviews that matter, internal audit can quickly earn management’s trust.
 A combination of in-house auditors working alongside external SMEs enables internal audit and management to promptly speak a “common language” and rapidly transition to value-added activities during reviews.
 SMEs can probe beyond the obvious to uncover the problems management might not be aware of.